Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 Trending sounds play a particularly important role in TikTok's ecosystem.
 When you use popular audio clips, your video becomes part of a larger trending conversation.
 The use of audio trends increases a video’s chances of discovery by users already engaging with that sound.

 Trending topics and challenges offer similar algorithmic benefits.
-Taking part in current conversations, viral challenges, or cultural moments increases your content's potential reach and engagement across diverse audience segments.
+Participating in current conversations, viral challenges, or cultural moments increases your content's potential reach and engagement among diverse audience segments.

 Sendible: Benefit from one of the 10 best tools on G2; we’re a marketer’s best friend for scheduling, monitoring, and reporting on social media.